nvoorhies/cs224w-project/README.md

 Social networks have emerged as a transformative force for public opinion, from polarising politics [1] to instigating genocide [2].
 Existing veracity mechanisms focus on rumour detection [3] but neglect structural analyses of how misinformation diffuses through communities.

 This project analyses how rumours build communities using a Graph Transformer model for temporal heterogeneous networks.
 We frame the task as edge-level link prediction: given a rumour-centric thread, predict whether a tweet interaction will create a `follow_request_sent` link from the reply tweet to the target user.
-Our architecture couples a heterogeneous Graph Attention Network encoder (two `HeteroConv` + `GATConv` layers over tweet↔tweet, user↔tweet, tweet→user follow request, and user↔user relations) with a learned MLP link predictor.
-Temporal context, structural positions, and user metadata are jointly encoded, allowing the model to reason about both information flow and community formation.
+Our architecture couples a heterogeneous Graph Transformer encoder (two `HeteroConv` + `TransformerConv` layers over tweet↔tweet and user↔tweet relations) with a learned MLP link predictor.
+Temporal context, structural positions, and user/tweet metadata are jointly encoded, allowing the model to reason about both information flow and interactions.

 # PHEME Dataset Parser & Link Prediction Pipeline

-A robust, Pydantic-based parser for the annotated PHEME dataset, complete with utilities to build PyTorch Geometric (PyG) heterogeneous graphs and a full link-prediction training pipeline.
+A robust, Pydantic-based parser for the annotated PHEME dataset, complete with utilities to build PyTorch Geometric (PyG) heterogeneous graphs (`HeteroData`) and a full link-prediction training pipeline.

-## Features
+## Data Pre-processing

 - **Pydantic Validation**: All JSON data validated with comprehensive Pydantic models
 - **Robust Error Handling**: Graceful handling of inconsistent or malformed data